Learning by Semantic Similarity Makes Abstractive Summarization Better: Evaluations

 \subsubsection{Evaluation Setup}

 We use Amazon Mechanical Turk to evaluate the machine-generated summaries.
 For qualifications, we required all workers to possess a bachelor’s degree in the United States.
-Then, we organized a team into ten workers, and each team is requested to answer five questions, where one question includes the original document, the reference summary, and two model generated summaries.
-These three types of summaries are presented in random order.
+Then, we organized a team into ten workers, and each team is requested to answer five questions, where one question includes the original document, the reference summary, and BART model generated summaries.
+The reference summary and model generated summary are presented in random order.
 Overall, ten teams are participated for evaluation, meaning 100 people (1 team x 10 people) and 50 examples (5 examples x 10 teams) in total.

 Workers are asked to measure the level of summarization quality from 1 to 4 in terms of Relevance, Readability, and Creativity.
 For these three criteria, the human examiner will judge whether the summary contains key features, avoids grammar errors, and uses its own words and sentence structures.
 Please consult Appendix for further details about score requirements.